Classical actions of quantum permutation groups: Quantum permutations: the ergodic case

 Recall that the fusion rules of $S_{N}^{+}$ are given by the formula

 There are various equivalent ways to express $\rho_{n}$ and to avoid confusion, we start by carefully fixing some conventions concerning the equality above, using the notations from \cite{freslon2021tannaka}.
+These notations involve non-crossing partitions to which operators and representations of $S_{N}^{+}$ are associated.
+The reader may refer to \cite{freslon2023compact} for a detailed exposition of that theory.
 In the sequel, the representation $\rho_{n}$ will always be seen as acting on the space

-According to the proofs of \cite[Theorem 4.27 and Theorem 4.18]{freslon2021tannaka}, Equation \eqref{eq:fusionrules} is then realized by the sum of the ranges of the following projections for $k-1\leqslant n\leqslant k+1$:
+According to the proofs of \cite[Theorem 4.27 and Theorem 4.18]{freslon2013representation}, Equation \eqref{eq:fusionrules} is then realized by the sum of the ranges of the following projections for $k-1\leqslant n\leqslant k+1$:

 where \begin{itemize} \item $h_{k-1}=\usebox{\boxuuddpartrot}\odot|^{\odot k-1}$; \item $h_{k}=\vierpartrot\odot|^{\odot k-1}$; \item $h_{k+1}=|^{\odot k+1}$; \item $v_{n}$ is the unique partition realizing the through-block decomposition $h_{n}=v_{n}^{*}v_{n}$; \item $\lambda_{n}$ is a constant depending only on $k$ and $n$. \end{itemize} Flipping the relation above yields a similar decomposition of $u^{k}\XBox u^{1}$, with corresponding maps